noor-fernandez/Movie_Website/README.md

 ## Instalation Instructions

 ### Download
-The necesarry files can be [downloaded here](https://github.com/nortorious-flame89/Movie_Website.git).
+The necesary files can be [downloaded here](https://github.com/nortorious-flame89/Movie_Website.git).

 ### Aditional installations & Running the website
 -Other things this project requires is Python 2.7 which can be [downloaded here](https://www.python.org/download/releases/2.7/).